yijiano/CS2040C_Notes/09_graphs_dfs_bfs_dag.md

 **E** is a set of edges:
 - E $\subseteq$ { (v, w): (v $\in$ V), (w $\in$ V) }
 - **Not reflexive (no self-loops):** e = (v ,w), for v $\neq$ w
+	- Order matters for #directed_graphs
 - **Only one edge for each pair of nodes:** For all $e_1$, $e_2$ $\subseteq$ E : $e_1 \neq e_2$

 Connected
-- Every pair of nodes is a connected by a path
+- Every pair of nodes is a connected by a path, only one components

+Disconnected:
+- Some pair of nodes is not connected by a path, multiple connected components

 Degree of a **node**:
 - Number of **adjacent** edges

 Degree of a **graph**:
 - Maximum number of **adjacent** edges
+- #directed_graphs
+	- In-degree: number of incoming edges
+	- Out-degree: number of outgoing edges

 Diameter:
 - Maximum distance between two nodes, following the **shortest** path